raspberrypilearning/top-5-emoji-list/en/step_6.md

 title: An emoji in the list is bouncing instead of one in the header!
 ---

-You need to add `bounceme` to an emoji in the `<header>` not the emoji in the `<ol>`.
+You need to add `bounceme` to an emoji in the `<header>`, not the emoji in the `<ol>`.

 --- /collapse ---

 --- /task ---

 When you look at a webpage, the part that is visible to you is called the **viewport**.
-A mobile phone will have a much smaller viewport than a desktop computer screen.
+A mobile phone has a much smaller viewport than a desktop computer screen.

 Your project already has code to control the **viewport** size and scale to adapt to the device width.
 You can use viewport in animations to make the animation change to fit the viewport.